By COLLEEN LONG and MARIA VERZA

 “We don’t want to anticipate things, but this is part of what we are going to talk about at the summit,” López Obrador said.
 “We support this type of measures, to give people options, alternatives,” he said, adding that “the numbers may be increased.”

-Jake Sullivan, Biden’s national security adviser, cautioned nothing was decided yet.
+Jake Sullivan, Biden’s national security adviser, cautioned that nothing was decided yet.

 “What we need is to see how the program announced last week works in practice, what if any adjustments need to be made to that program and then we can talk about taking the next steps,” he said.